A gem in the heart of Allison Park, Winchester Thurston School, North Campus

 That’s because outdoor life is an integral part of our private school's learning.
 Our Northbound Trail features way stations that engage hikers in the flora and fauna.
 Our spring-fed pond provides opportunities for understanding ecosystems, canoeing in tandem with a partner, and finding and studying frogs and turtles.
 Our idyllic, seven-acre campus boasts a hoop house for growing food, a natural playground for climbing, running, jumping and pretending, and in the snowy winter months, shrieks of laughter from jubilant sledders.

-The North Hills Campus at WT is included in Natural Start Alliance’s compilation of Nature Preschools and nature education programs.
+Winchester Thurston School, North Campus is included in Natural Start Alliance’s compilation of Nature Preschools and nature education programs.
 The Natural Start Alliance, a project of the North American Association for Environmental Education, is a coalition of educators, parents, organizations, and others who strive to help young children connect with nature and care for the environment.

 At each grade level, teachers integrate lessons and units with the outdoor environment: